-To connect the projector to a notebook or desktop computer
+To connect the projector to a notebook or desktop computer (either through a VGA cable or VGA to DVI-A cable):

-- 1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - 2.
-Connect the other end of the VGA cable to the D-SUB IN signal input socket on the projector. - 3.
-If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector.
-See "Remote paging operations" on page 42 for details. - 4.
+• With a VGA cable: • With a VGA to DVI-A cable: 1.
+Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer.
+Connect the other end of the VGA cable to the D-SUB/COMP.
+IN signal input socket on the projector.
+1. Take a VGA to DVI-A cable and connect the VGA end to the D-Sub output socket of the computer.
+Connect the DVI end of the VGA to DVI-A cable to the DVI signal input socket on the projector.
+3. If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector.
+See "Remote paging operations" on page 40 for details.
+4. on the projector.
+See Remote paging operations on page 40 for details.
 If you wish to make use of the projector (mixed mono) speaker in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
-Once connected, the audio can be controlled by the projector On-Screen Display

-(OSD) menus.
-See "Audio Settings" on page 53 for details.
+Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
+See "Audio Settings" on page 51 for details.